ludvigak/legtools/README.md

 # legtools

-Matlab tools for Legendre polynomials
+Matlab tools for Legendre polynomials, collected here because I keep copying them between projects.

+For a self-test, run `runtests('tests')`

+For usage ideas, see tests in `tests/`